WeiJian123-tech/DawnTrades/README.md

 * Using Technical Analysis for the program's algorithm.
 Combining it with Fundamental Analysis could be in our next working prototype.

-* Inserting stock data via arrays, lists, user input, or .txt file.
+* Inserting stock data via arrays, lists, user input, .txt file, or .csv file.

 For long time goals: